-The core of the Earth is the innermost layer where large amounts of iron and nickel are found.
+The core is the innermost layer of the Earth where large amounts of iron and nickel are found.
 It is partially molten and is the cause of the Earth having a magnetic field.
 It is also called the endosphere.

 The materials are melted due to the high temperatures at which the core is found.
 Some of Earth's internal processes manifest on the surface.
 We can see earthquakes, volcanism or the displacement of the continents (plate tectonics).

 The Earth's mantle is above the core and is made up mostly of silicates.
 It is a layer denser than the interior of the earth and less dense as it approaches the surface.
 It is also called the mesosphere.